Smartwork Redesign

 For each phase, I provided detailed annotated designs in Figma along with summary documentation outlining key updates.
 I also walked through the designs with developers to ensure clarity around interactions, behaviors, and edge cases.

-During development, I remained closely involved by answering questions, reviewing Jira tickets, and conducting QA on implemented features to ensure design fidelity and accessibility compliance.
+During development, I remained closely involved by answering questions, reviewing Jira tickets, and conducting VQA on implemented features to ensure design fidelity and accessibility compliance.

 The final experience preserves familiarity for existing users while introducing a more modern and consistent interface.
 It works seamlessly across desktop, tablet, and mobile, ensuring that interactions remain intuitive regardless of device.
 Accessibility considerations were fully integrated, enabling all users to navigate and complete assignments effectively.